What an SEO Starter Package Should Promise at 90 Days, Not Just Deliver Each Month

 Most disappointment with an entry-level package traces back to a few predictable misreads:

 - "The cheapest package with the most deliverables is the best value."
-Inside the $399-$599 band, deliverable count is the one axis where every vendor has essentially tied.
+Once you compare packages at a similar price, deliverable count is the one axis where vendors look essentially tied.
 Buying on it means buying on the dimension that cannot separate a good package from a bad one.

 - "More content per month means faster ranking."
 Volume without intent and internal structure produces pages that exist but do not rank.
 The starter buyer often pays for more posts and gets no more movement.